 Use some of the adjectives to review the grammar rules for making comparative adjectives.

-Note: Students must respect the order the die are thrown and not switch the numbers round to make the task easier.
+Note: Students must respect the order the dice are thrown and not switch the numbers around to make the task easier.

 If you don’t have dice then Student A can simply give Student B two items from the list and Student A has to make a suitable comparison.